-If you have not worked through the simple tutorial, where I show you how to run Bear on data that can be well modeled by linear regression, then I strongly recommend that you at least read through it first.
+If you have not worked through the simple tutorial, where I introduce you to Bear step by step with very simple examples, then I strongly recommend that you at least read through it first.

 All the commands I use below are listed here.

-All of the bivariate datasets we looked at in the simple tutorial were generated with an underlying linear dependence of the label on the feature.
-Let’s immediately move to a dataset that is manifestly nonlinear, modifying our command for generating linear-5.csv by removing the linear weight term with --weight=0 and adding a quadratic term with --quadratic=-2:
+The datasets I showed you in the simple tutorial were all either trivial, or else based on a linear dependence of the label on the feature.
+Let’s immediately move to a dataset that is manifestly nonlinear, by modifying our command for generating linear-1k.csv by removing the linear weight term with --weight=0 and adding a quadratic term with --quadratic=-2:

 $ simple_bear_tutorial_data quadratic.csv -r19680707 -t1000 --weight=0 --quadratic=-2